leej58928/Olist-Order-Funnel-Delivery-CX-Bottleneck-Analysis/README.md

-# Olist Order Funnel & Delivery CX Bottleneck Analysis (BigQuery SQL)
+# E-commerce Order Funnel & Delivery Bottleneck Analysis (SQL)

+## Key Results

+- Seller handoff time (Approval → Carrier) is the **strongest predictor of delivery delay**
+- Orders with longer seller handoff time show significantly higher delay risk
+- Delivery delays are directly associated with **lower customer review scores**, indicating measurable CX impact
+- Delay risk is **not evenly distributed** — certain regions consistently show higher delay rates
+- Operational delays are not random — they are **systematic and measurable across fulfillment stages**

+---

 ## Project Overview

-This project analyzes 100K+ real e-commerce orders from the Brazilian marketplace Olist to understand where operational delays occur and how those delays translate into customer dissatisfaction.
+This project analyzes 100K+ real e-commerce orders from the Olist marketplace to identify where operational delays occur and how they impact customer satisfaction.

-Instead of relying on clickstream data, I designed a **status-based operational funnel** using real logistics timestamps.
-This allows delivery performance to be measured as a sequence of operational transitions rather than website behavior.
+Instead of relying on clickstream data, this analysis models the order lifecycle as a **status-based operational funnel**, using real logistics timestamps to measure performance across fulfillment stages.

-The goal is to identify bottlenecks that operations teams can directly act on and connect those bottlenecks to measurable customer experience impact.
+The goal is to identify **actionable operational bottlenecks** and connect them to measurable customer experience outcomes.

 ---

-## Business Problem
+## Business Question

-Marketplace logistics performance strongly influences customer trust.
-Delivery delays reduce satisfaction, increase complaints, and create long-term retention risk.

-The central hypothesis:

-**Delays during early fulfillment stages increase the probability of late delivery and lower review scores.**

-This project tests that hypothesis by decomposing the order lifecycle into measurable stages and connecting operational latency with customer outcomes.
+Which stages of the order fulfillment process drive delivery delays, and how do those delays impact customer satisfaction?

 ---

+## Approach

+- Transformed raw multi-table data into a **1-row-per-order analytical dataset** to ensure accurate aggregation
+- Built a status-based funnel using operational timestamps instead of behavioral logs
+- Defined delivery delay as the gap between estimated and actual delivery dates
+- Decomposed lead times across fulfillment stages to identify bottlenecks
+- Compared delayed vs non-delayed orders to isolate operational risk factors

+---

 ## Data Model

-The analysis is performed entirely in BigQuery SQL using multi-table joins:
+The analysis is implemented in BigQuery using multiple joined tables:

-- **Orders table** – operational timestamps and order status
+- Orders (timestamps and order lifecycle)
-- **Customers table** – geographic segmentation
+- Customers (geographic segmentation)
-- **Reviews table** – customer satisfaction proxy
+- Reviews (customer satisfaction proxy)

-Because reviews can contain multiple rows per order, I constructed a 1-row-per-order analytical view to preserve correct aggregation and prevent double counting.

-From this base, I built reusable analytical views:

-- order-level fact table
-- funnel stage flags
-- delay definition (estimated vs actual delivery)
-- stage-to-stage lead time decomposition

-This structure mirrors how production analytics pipelines are organized.
+To ensure correct aggregation, a **1-row-per-order fact table** was constructed, preventing duplication from multi-review records.

 ---

-## Analytical Approach
+## Analytical Framework

-### 1. Status-based funnel construction
+### 1. Funnel Construction

-Each order is tracked through operational stages:
+Order lifecycle modeled as:

-Purchase → Approval → Carrier Handoff → Delivery → Review
+Purchase → Approval → Carrier → Delivery → Review

-Funnel progression is inferred from timestamp availability rather than click logs.
-This transforms operational data into a measurable funnel.
+Each stage is inferred from timestamp availability.

 ---

-### 2. Delivery delay definition
+### 2. Delay Definition

-Delivery delay is defined as:

-actual_delivery_date − estimated_delivery_date
+- `delay_days = actual_delivery_date − estimated_delivery_date`

-This creates:

-- `is_delayed` (binary risk flag)
+- `is_delayed` (binary flag)
-- `delay_days` (severity metric)

-Orders are then segmented into delayed vs non-delayed cohorts.
+Orders are segmented into delayed vs non-delayed cohorts.

 ---

-### 3. Lead time decomposition
+### 3. Lead Time Decomposition

-To identify bottlenecks, the lifecycle is split into stage durations:
+The fulfillment process is split into:

 - Purchase → Approval
-- Approval → Carrier (seller handoff)
+- Approval → Carrier (**seller handoff**)
-- Carrier → Delivered (shipping transit)
+- Carrier → Delivered (**shipping transit**)

-Comparing lead times between delayed and non-delayed cohorts reveals where operational breakdown occurs.
+This decomposition isolates where delays originate.

 ---

-### 4. Regional drill-down
+### 4. Regional Analysis

-Customer location is used to analyze whether delay risk is geographically concentrated rather than uniform across the system.
+Customer location is used to identify geographic concentration of delay risk.

 ---

-## Results
+## Key Insights

-The analysis reveals two dominant patterns:

-- Orders that become delayed show significantly longer seller handoff time before shipping begins
-- Average review scores decline as seller handoff time increases
-- Certain regions experience disproportionately higher delay rates
-- Bottlenecks compound: once early stages slip, later stages degrade further

-This confirms that operational latency is not random — it is structured and measurable.
+**1. Seller handoff is the primary operational bottleneck**
+Seller handoff time (Approval → Carrier) is the main driver of delivery delays and is strongly associated with lower customer satisfaction.

+**2. Delay risk is regionally concentrated**
+Certain states consistently underperform, indicating localized logistics inefficiencies rather than system-wide issues.

+**3. Early delays compound downstream**
+Once early stages are delayed, total delivery time increases disproportionately.

 ---

-## Key Insights & Actions

-### Insight 1 — Seller handoff time is a CX risk lever

-When the Approved → Carrier stage grows beyond a threshold, the probability of delay increases sharply and customer satisfaction declines.

-**Action:**
-Treat seller handoff latency as a controllable SLA.
+## Business Implications

+- Monitor and enforce SLA on seller handoff time
-Implement monitoring dashboards and escalation rules for high-latency vendors.
-Consider fulfillment support or penalty tiers for chronic offenders.
+- Implement escalation rules for high-latency vendors
+- Apply targeted regional logistics improvements instead of global fixes
+- Focus on early-stage intervention to prevent downstream delays

 ---

-### Insight 2 — Logistics inefficiency is regionally concentrated

-Delay risk is not evenly distributed.
-Some regions systematically underperform.

-**Action:**
-Deploy targeted regional logistics interventions instead of global policy changes.
-Prioritize investment where delay density is highest.

----

-### Insight 3 — Early delays compound downstream

-Once early stages slip, later stages amplify the delay.

-**Action:**
-Focus prevention efforts upstream.
-Early-stage correction has disproportionate downstream benefit.

----

-## Business Impact

-This framework enables:

-- proactive SLA enforcement
-- targeted regional optimization
-- expectation management strategies
-- measurable CX protection

-The methodology transforms raw logistics timestamps into an operational decision system.

----

-## Tools & Skills Demonstrated
+## Tools

-BigQuery SQL • Analytical data modeling • Funnel analytics
-Lead-time decomposition • Operational performance measurement
-CX risk translation • Decision-oriented analytics
+- BigQuery SQL (data modeling, joins, analytical views)